 6. Sedona Method.
 Another simple system to conquer fear is the Sedona method.
 It consists of asking a few simple questions while focusing on your fear.
 It’s so simple that I dismissed it several times before taking it seriously.
 Bad move!

 7. The Work.
 The Work is very similar to the Sedona method in that it asks questions.
 The Work is one of my favorite ways of dealing with fears, anxieties, and worries.
-If you go for nothing else on this list, go for The Work.
-It will rock your world, if you let it 😉
+There are many methods available, so pick the one that you resonate with.

 9. Gratitude.
 Whenever you feel fear, switch it over to what you are grateful for instead.
 If you’re afraid of public speaking, be grateful for the opportunity to communicate with so many people, and that they are there to genuinely listen to what you have to say.

 10. Journaling.
-Getting your fears down on paper is important, because trying to think them through never works.
+Getting your fears down on paper is important, because trying to think them through doesn’t work.
 You get caught in endless loops of negativity that only lead you further down the rabbit hole, and make your life miserable.

 11. Talk.
 No-brainer advice, but how often do we hold the negative in because we are afraid of how others might react, or because of some other reason?
 Talking helps, but don’t throw a pity party for yourself.